liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ## Breaking Changes List

-### liferay-ui:logo-selector requires changes to the parameters
+### The `liferay-ui:logo-selector` Taglib Requires Parameter Changes
-- **Date:** 2013-Dec-5
+- **Date:** 2013-Dec-05
 - **JIRA Ticket:** LPS-42645

 #### What changed?
-The Logo Selector taglib now supports uploading and image (storing it as a temporary file, cropping it and cancell before saving.
-The taglib now doesn't require creating a UI to include the image (this parameter was called editLogoURL and it has been removed).
-The new parameters supported are:
+The Logo Selector taglib now supports uploading an image, storing it as a temporary file, cropping it, and canceling before saving.
+The taglib no longer requires creating a UI to include the image, which used the `editLogoURL` parameter.
+This parameter has been removed and the taglib now supports the following parameters:

-- currentLogoURL: the URL to display the image being currently stored
+- `currentLogoURL`: the URL to display the image being stored
-- hasUpdateLogoPermission: true if the current user can update this logo
+- `hasUpdateLogoPermission`: `true` if the current user can update the logo
-- maxFileSize: Limit of size to the logo to be uploaded
+- `maxFileSize`: the size limit for the logo to be uploaded
-- tempImageFileName: unique identifier to store the temporary image on upload
+- `tempImageFileName`: the unique identifier to store the temporary image on upload

 #### Who is affected?
-Plugins or templates that were using the taglib <liferay-ui:logo-selector> will need to update their usage of the taglib.
+Plugins or templates that are using the `liferay-ui:logo-selector` taglib need to update their usage of the taglib.

 #### How should I update my code?
-Remove the parameter *editLogoURL* and include (if neccessary) the parameters *currentLogoURL*, *hasUpdateLogoPermission*, *maxFileSize*, *tempImageFileName*
+You should remove the parameter `editLogoURL` and include (if neccessary) the parameters `currentLogoURL`, `hasUpdateLogoPermission`, `maxFileSize`, and/or `tempImageFileName`.

 **Example**

 Replace:
 ```
 <portlet:renderURL var="editUserPortraitURL" windowState="<%= LiferayWindowState.POP_UP.toString() %>">
 	<portlet:param name="struts_action" value="/users_admin/edit_user_portrait" />